BurgersMcFly/Custom-rested-buff-duration/README.md

 ## Notes

-Credits to CrazySD for doing it first with their Better Housing Buffs mod.
+Credits to [CrazySD](https://www.nexusmods.com/cyberpunk2077/users/35969520) for doing it first with Redmod with their [Better Housing Buffs](https://www.nexusmods.com/cyberpunk2077/mods/6181) mod.
 Make sure to download and endorse their mod.
 You don't need it for this to work but you can use both at the same time.

 ## License